epfl-ada/ada-2023-project-crunchychicken/Project_ideas/discussion.md

 - Do Child Stars reach their peak during childhood ?
 Are they destined to have a drop in popularity and in success as they grow up ?

 - Intertwined with the previous question, in a way, is that for the ones for which the peak is reached during childhood : what do they become ?
 Do they stay in the movie industry and keep trying or just disappear after a while ?
+Do child stars from certain cultures have more sustained careers?

+- How do child stars' careers compare to those who start their careers in acting later in life?
+Are there significant differences in terms of success, longevity, and the types of roles they secure?

+- How have trends in the entertainment industry impacted the opportunities available to child stars?
+Are there certain periods in the entertainment industry where child stars were more prevalent or faced more challenges?